sofiamontieldev/insurance-calculator-exercise/README.md

-# Insurance Calculator (Java – Optional & Functional Style)
+# Insurance Calculator (Java – `Optional` & Functional Style)

-This project is a practice-oriented exercise focused on modeling insurance calculation rules using Java Optional and a functional approach (map, filter, flatMap), with strong emphasis on null-safety and test-driven design.
+This project is a practice-oriented exercise focused on modeling insurance calculation rules using Java `Optional` and a functional approach (map, filter, flatMap), with strong emphasis on `nulll`-safety and test-driven design.

-The goal is to express complex business rules declaratively while avoiding defensive null checks and exceptions.
+The goal is to express complex business rules declaratively while avoiding defensive `nulll` checks and exceptions.

 ---

 ## Objective

-- Practice advanced usage of Optional
+- Practice advanced usage of `Optional`
 - Model real-world insurance rules in a functional style
-- Ensure null-safety across all policies
+- Ensure `nulll`-safety across all policies
 - Strictly comply with business rules validated by tests

 ---